JeremiahKaren/35percent.github.io/guardian-cities-draft.md

 Concerted campaigning has gained some space for these traders in the shopping centre and other new developments, as well as a [temporary relocation facility](http://35percent.org/2018-11-24-castle-square-delancey-responds/), but there is not enough space for every trader who wants it.
 [Latin Elephant](https://latinelephant.org/), a local charity and advocate for all ethnic traders in the area, reckons there are nearly a hundred independent traders in the area and, given the practicalities of moving a business and a limited relocation fund of [£634,700](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!0iVzasdHCgb1eVmQCrssOg%3d%3d!%7d%7d%7d) only a minority of traders are likely to benefit.

 Delancey's anticipated profit from all of this is £137m or £148m, according to the last available [viability assessments](http://35percent.org/2018-07-02-viability-and-delancey/) and depending on the grant funding situation.
-Delancey, not unusually, bases its developments including at those at the Elephant [off-shore](http://35percent.org/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers/).
+Delancey, not unusually, bases its developments, including at those at the Elephant, [off-shore](http://35percent.org/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers/).

 ![](http://35percent.org/img/delanceyshoppingcentrecgi.jpg)